cdmandrews/cdmandrews.github.io/3301/weekly/week-10-notes.md

 ## For Tuesday

-Review my notes on Tactical and Strategic technical communication and wrap your brain around major distinctions between the two kinds.
+Review my [notes on tactical and strategic technical communication](tactical-tech-comm) and wrap your brain around major distinctions between the two kinds.
 Then think about what you'd like to focus your second main project on.

 ## For Thursday
 <mark>Participate in your group's "Project 2 Q&amp;A" discussion thread before 5:00 pm on Thursday:</mark>